Key Takeaways

 How to Avoid

-Toledo does not have Barcelona-level organized pickpocket rings, but its narrow, dense old town funnels thousands of day-trippers through a small footprint every afternoon — and opportunistic thieves work that crowd. r/askspain 'I'm traveling through Calatayud, Toledo, and Teruel.
-Are they worth visiting?' (comments/1lxwowm, 2025) documents the local perception: 'Especially in Toledo, tourists (mainly Asians) get robbed because they're very distracted, since they don't think it can be a dangerous place' — travelers who relax their guard in a 'safe' medieval town become easier targets than attentive tourists in Madrid.
-The old town's choke points are Plaza de Zocodover during tour-group transitions (typically 10 AM and 2 PM), the Judería's narrow Calle Reyes Católicos on the way to the synagogues, and the steep walk from the train station up to Zocodover where tourists pause for breath and reach for phones.
+Toledo doesn't have Barcelona-level organized pickpocket rings, but its narrow medieval old town funnels thousands of day-trippers through a small footprint every afternoon, and opportunistic thieves work that crowd.
+The old town's geography concentrates pedestrians at three reliable choke points: Plaza de Zocodover during tour-group transitions (typically 10 AM when the first AVE arrivals unload and 2 PM when the second wave hits), the Judería's narrow Calle Reyes Católicos on the way to the Sinagoga del Tránsito and Sinagoga Santa María la Blanca, and the steep climb from the train station up to Zocodover where tired tourists pause for breath and reach for phones — exactly the moment of distraction that opportunistic crews work.

 Red Flags